SergioCoboLopez/llac_for_seeslab/scripts/README.md

 * #SBATCH --mem=1GB : Memory assigned for your jobs
 * #SBATCH --time=1-12:00:00: Maximum time allowed for each task.
 You might want to stop running a job after a certain time.
 This can happen with the BMS sometimes.

-* # module load python/3.8 : I am assuming this and subsequent line allow you to indicate the cluster the programming languages you are running your code on.
+* #module load python/3.8 : I am assuming this line indicates the cluster the programming languages you are running your code on.

-## slurm_script.sh
+### slurm_script.sh

 This is the simplest script.
 It submits a number of jobs (10, in my case) that are tied to the first external argument required by my code.
 In my case, this external argument takes values between 0 and 9, so this script allows me to do a whole run on this variable of my experiments.
 The index of the job ($SLURM_ARRAY_TASK_ID) substitutes the value of the external argument.

-## slurm_array.sh
+### slurm_array.sh

 In my case, it is common that some of the jobs I submit get stuck and do not finish running.
 If I ran those jobs with the first script, I will have some scattered jobs unfinished that I need to run again (often several times).
 I use this script on those cases.